jpflandrs/riboDB/README.md

 ## What is behind ?

 ### the riboDB database
-RiboDB currently contains nucleic and protein sequences of ribosomal proteins from 196,228 genomes (Bacteria (183,167) and Archaea (13,061).
-The aim of this work is facilitate the use of ribosomal proteins in phylogeny.

-RiboDB currently contains the rDNA if available in the genomes.
-As concern 16SrDNA, it contains 138,286 genomes of Bacteria and 4,779 of Archaea representing 22,781 species names.
-In the common case of multiples operons only one rDNA is retained on the basis of its centrality
+RiboDB is built two time a year.
+It contains the ribosomal proteins of Archaea and Bacteria.

 For Bacteria the source of the genomes is NCBI RefSeq, except for genomes bearing a "species" level not found in RefSeq.
 For Archaea we select all the genomes available in NCBI RefSeq and GenBank.

+From the [initial approach](https://academic.oup.com/mbe/article/33/8/2170/2579323), there has been evolutions to manage the heavy increase of available genomes.
 Building the DB is done by using our own HMM set.
 The candidate proteins are then submitted to a quality-control by using a MMSEQS clustering that include reference sequences manually selected.
 Sequences from a cluster where references are also found are validated.
 The sequences occuring twice or more in a genome are separated in the "multiples" category.

+RiboDB currently contains also the rDNA if available in the genomes.
+In the common case of multiples operons only one rDNA is retained on the basis of its centrality.

 ### The TCP server
 From riboDB the data are re-organized in Julia dictionaries that are used by a TCP server written in Julia to answer to the queries.
 The process is described in its GitHub at **[TCPriboDB](https://github.com/jpflandrs/TCPriboDB)**